annawerno/annawerno/README.md

 🦸‍♀️ I feel like a superhero when I figure something out!
 The satisfaction of understanding and evolving my skills as a developer makes my decision to jump into this industry intoxicating

-👯 I’m looking to collaborate wiht like-minded individuals who are also starting out in their tech journey
+👯 I’m looking to collaborate with like-minded individuals who are also starting out in their tech journey

 Let's connect and navigate this world together!